ConstanzaRassi/ConstanzaRassi/README.md

 ### I'm a software developer

 - 📚 I'm studying technical degree in programming
-- 💪 I'm currently working in Juan Toselli Intl.
+- 💪 I'm currently working as a back-end developer in Juan Toselli Intl.
 Tours
 - 💻 You can see my projects at **My Portfolio** [not finished yet]
 - 📧 You can contact me on **cotirassi@gmail.com**